+The Parking and Transportation Office is temporarily located at 906 Slater Street.
 The Palms Dining Center seats 1,000 diners.
 Featuring cafeteria-style serving, the facility is under direct supervision of a trained dietitian, and all employees are required to have periodic physical examinations.
 Salsa Rico, Quizno's, and Jazzman's Café are located here.